lebebr01/git_intro/README.md

 # git Introduction

-- This is showing the basics of git.
+- This is the first hands on introduction to git.

+# Setup
+- This is how to setup git to be run.